DanielSarmiento04/kairos-rs/Readme.md

 ### Dynamic Path Parameters

-Ben supports dynamic path parameters that are automatically extracted and forwarded:
+Kairos-rs supports dynamic path parameters that are automatically extracted and forwarded:

 ```json
 {